Hariharan Pilla Happy Aanu: Plot

 Hariharan Pillai runs a construction company with his uncle Velappan.
-He construct a house for the rich money lender Sathyapalan who does not compensate then after completing the house.
-Sathyapalan's daughter Kavya who initially dislikes Hariharan Pillai.
-However she eventually fall love for him.
+He constructs a house for the rich money lender Dhanapaalan, who does not compensate him after completing the house.
+Sathyapalan's daughter Kavya initially dislikes Hariharan Pillai.
+However, she eventually falls in love with him.
 Hari also has to take care of his sister Latha who is in love with Nikhil.
 How Hariharan Pillai sorts out all of this issues and gets Kavya form the rest of the story.